adamant/adamant.language.reference/loops.md

 		// do work
 	}

-You might be tempted to write an infinite loop as `while true` however `loop` is better for this because the compiler treats them different for definite assignment.
+You might be tempted to write an infinite loop as `while true` however `loop` is better for this because the compiler treats them differently for definite assignment.
 Namely, a variable can be definitely assigned in a `loop` but will not be considered definitely assigned by a `while true` loop.

 If you need something like a `do {} while` loop available in many other languages, the proper way to do that is: